-Much of a faculty member's institutional service is related to the needs of the different colleges or colleges in which he or she works, and may vary greatly over time as reflected in the FAARs and APRs.
+Much of a faculty member's institutional service is related to the needs of the different colleges or colleges in which they work and may vary greatly over time as reflected in the FAARs and APRs.
 The candidate's rationale statement should provide a context for any unusual demands.